Mobile Food Facilities (MFF)

 - There are designated locations on campus in which food trucks are scheduled on a rotation to operate on.
 To learn more about mobile food truck scheduling contact Dining Services for more information.

-- Does campus provide additional resources to MFF vendors on campus ?
+- Does UC Davis provide additional resources to MFF vendors on campus ?

 - Extra food storage refrigeration space, ice, potable water and electrical connection is provided to vendors.
 Contact Dining Services to learn more about the amenities UCD provides to vendors who operate a MFF on campus.